natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Etendard%20IVM.md

 * Better energy retention than the Super Mystere B2
 * Access to AS-30 Nord MCLOS-guided missiles
 * Has a Ballistic Computer for rockets and bombs, making it a capable and accurate attacker
-* Access to a radar capable of detecting and tracking an enemy 13 km away
+* Access to an IFF-enabled radar capable of detecting and tracking an enemy 15 km away

 '''Cons:'''